 CIRS is a Fourier Transform Spectrometer (FTS), so the bandpass of each focal plane is set by the sample spacing of the native interferogram.
 The highest wavenumber uniquely measured is νNY=(0.5/ΔL) cm-1, where ΔL is the sample spacing in cm.
 For example FP1 acquires ~2800 samples over ~1 cm of mirror travel (2 cm of light path difference), so ΔL=0.000714 cm and the Nyquist frequency (wavenumber) is ~700 cm-1.
 Light at higher wavenumbers ν’ is aliased into the FP1 band at frequency ν, where: ν=2νNY-ν’.
 E.g. 1000 cm-1 is the alias of (2×700 – 1000) = 400 cm-1.
 To avoid the uncertainty caused by aliasing, a filter must be applied to block the unwanted higher frequencies: CIRS achieves this in the receiver electronics by numerical filtering.

 FP3 and FP4 are similar to FP1, except that they are designed to operate in the second (νNY-2νNY) and third (2νNY-3νNY) orders respectively, so must be filtered at both the high and low ends of the bandpass.
 In practice, no filter F(ν) has an infinitely-sharp cut-off, rather there is a gradual roll-off.
-Figure 22 Figure 24 shows the high-frequency end of the FP4 range.
+Figure 24 shows the high-frequency end of the FP4 range.
 This gradual cut-off requires us to have some criterion for defining the acceptable ‘clean’ spectral range.
 The CIRS definition is such that F(ν’)/F(ν)<1% - i.e. the spectral range where the ratio of the weighting of the aliased frequency (ν’) is less than 1% of the in-band frequency (ν) weighting.